 To look at, the Simba Hybrid Luxe is pared back but smart, and seems high-quality and well-made.
 The waffle print upper (which can be removed for washing) is small enough not to show through the sheet, and the sewn-in handles feel robust and sturdy.

-We have only one real complaint with the design of the Hybrid Luxe, and it's one that can be leveled most modern premium mattress models: it's just a bit big.
-This one is 31cm, which is pretty much the thickest mattress we've come across (most luxury models clock in at 28cm deep), and means you'll need to buy special deep sheets.
+I have only one real complaint with the design of the Hybrid Luxe, and it's one that can be leveled most modern premium mattress models: it's just a bit big.
+This one is 31cm, which is pretty much the thickest mattress I've come across (most luxury models clock in at 28cm deep), and means you'll probably need to buy special deep sheets.
 While the chunkiness is not an issue when the mattress is on your bed, getting the sheets on is a bit of a workout, and let's just hope you never have to move your mattress into a new room.

-These niggles aren't major, but we just can't shake the feeling that at this point mattress brands are just adding layers for the sake of it, and a least a couple could be removed with no appreciable difference in comfort.
+These niggles aren't major, but I just can't shake the feeling that at this point mattress brands are just adding layers for the sake of it, and a least a couple could be removed with no appreciable difference in comfort.

 - Simba Performance Mattress Protector review: a deluxe, quilted design

 - Simba Hybrid Duvet review: bedding that stops you getting too hot or cold

 - Eve Premium Hybrid vs Simba Hybrid Pro: which should you buy?